TrisenYu/b0gus/docs/readmes/readme_english.md

 #### Low-interative, Configuration-Directed golang Honeypots server

-Currently, **B0gus** only supports to deploy _SSH_ as a functional honeypot by utilizing library `golang/x/crypto/ssh` and database ORM framework `gorm`.
+Currently, **B0gus** is still under development.
+B0gus only supports to deploy _SSH_ as a functional honeypot.
 'Functional' here means that you can assign non-privilege port number, fetch records (etc. `attackers' IP,`, `user name`, `passwords`, `public keys`, `ssh versions`, `accessing time`) from interactions and reload the configuration of ssh service in real time.

 In future, B0gus will:
 - use docker to further isolate itself from other benign processes;